Cluster of coronavirus cases is tied to US biotech meeting

 Massachusetts has one of the nation’s largest clusters of the virus after Washington state, California and New York.

-In addition to the 92 confirmed cases in Massachusetts, nearly 450 people are currently in quarantine and more than 600 have completed the monitoring period symptom-free, officials said.
+In addition to the 95 cases in Massachusetts, nearly 450 people are currently in quarantine and more than 600 have completed the monitoring period symptom-free, officials said.

 O’Brien reported from Providence, Rhode Island.
 Steve LeBlanc in Boston contributed to this report.
 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.